mrkelder/messanger/README.md

 ### Stories

 Storybook is used for screenshot testing as well as for the documentation purposes.
-Stories are located in **/src/stories/**.
-Whereas storybook config is stored in **/.storybook/** folder
+Each story has to be located along with its component.

 ### Styles